Qiskit/RFCs/0000-classical-stores.md

 Instead of having separate `add_input()` and `add_capture()` methods, one could imagine that inner scopes could `add_var` variables to be either of type "input" or a new type "closure".
 The reason to choose to have a separate method for these semantics is that the signature of the `add_var` method would become quite unpleasant if it needed to do all these things; it already has multiple signatures because it needs to take either `(var,)` or `(name, type)`.

-It is not possible to close over a variable with just its name and type, because we'd also need the information about which root allocation it refers to to build up the `DAGCircuit` data-flow graph, and we don't gain that information until the circuit is embedded within another.
+It is not possible to close over a variable with just its name and type, because we'd also need the information about which root allocation it refers to build up the `DAGCircuit` data-flow graph, and we don't gain that information until the circuit is embedded within another.
 This means that `add_var` would need to have two forms:
 - one that looks like `add_var(name, type, "input")`
 - one that looks like `add_var(var, "input")` or `add_var(var, "closure")`